Current Status on Accreditation

 The three biggest concerns to overcome are future admission into Graduate School, transferring credits, and receiving state or Federal financial aid.
 We have answered each of these concerns below.

-Will I be able to go to graduate school if I have a Bachelor’s degree from Madina Institute?
+Will I be able to attend graduate school with a Bachelor's degree from Madina Institute?

 When it comes to decisions made by other schools (such as admission), it is important to recognize that these types of decisions are completely up to the staff of the prospective school, so no school can promise anything (including admission and transfer of credits).
 As we work toward accreditation, we will create relationships with many schools with the hope they will see the quality of student we are producing and allow those students to continue their education at their institution.

-If I come to Madina Institute and take some classes, then decide to transfer to another college, will the units transfer?
+If I take some classes at Madina, then decide to transfer to another college or seminary, will my credits transfer?

 In most cases, schools are more reluctant to accept transfer units from an unaccredited institution than they are to accept a graduate of an unaccredited institution into a graduate program.
 This is understandable because they are actually exempting students from part of their program.
 We will work toward creating credit transfer agreements with various institutions as the need arises.